HasanDnr/public-pages/donate.md

 _Step 2_ — Always remember to start your Amazon shopping from https://smile.amazon.com

 _Step 3_ — Believe us, no one remembers step two!
-Not even us!
-That’s why we ask that you install one of the browser extensions below, so you’ll never have to remember.
-These extensions are very unobtrusive and do not collect any of your data — they only exist for the charitable purpose of redirecting Amazon to Amazon Smile so you don’t have to.
+Not even us! _Please_ install one of the browser extensions below so you won't have to remember.
+These extensions do **not** collect any of your data — they just redirect Amazon to Amazon Smile and _will not_ alter your shopping experience.

 **Chrome (Desktop / Laptop)**
 - View the “Smile Always” plugin from the <a href="https://chrome.google.com/webstore/detail/smile-always/jgpmhnmjbhgkhpbgelalfpplebgfjmbf">Chrome Web Store</a>